auth0/docs/articles/tokens.md

 https://auth0.com/docs/refresh-token#2

 ###Uses
-The Refresh Token is used to obtain a new Auth0 id_token.
+The Refresh Token is used to obtain a new Auth0 `id_token`.
 This can be done with the /delegation endpoint in the Auth0 Authentication API.
 This endpoint is documented at: https://auth0.com/docs/auth-api#delegated

 An example of this call is included at: https://auth0.com/docs/refresh-token#3

-To get a new id_token when the existing id_token has expired, use a refresh token to get a new id token, as explained at: https://auth0.com/docs/refresh-token
+To get a new `id_token` when the existing `id_token` has expired, use a refresh token to get a new id token, as explained at: https://auth0.com/docs/refresh-token

 The auth0.js library can also be used to refresh an id token as shown at: